 Love it or hate it, there’s no denying that the most iconic monument in Paris, if not all of France, is the Eiffel Tower!
 And so when you’re visiting the French capital, one of the best things about exploring Paris is that you never know quite what you’ll stumble upon La Tour Eiffel next!
-Here’s your guide on where to find the 20 best Eiffel Tower views.
+Here’s your guide on where to find the 20 best Eiffel Tower views, including the best places to photograph the Eiffel Tower.

 Whether you’re looking for some more offbeat locations in the city of love- but still want the Iron Lady experience– then it’s worth noting that there are plenty of unusual places to see the Eiffel Tower.
 Otherwise, there are always plenty of iconic Parisian rooftops from which to spy La Tour Eiffel…